wahoy3/CleaningDataCourseProject/README.md

  * a code book describing the tidy data set with all its columns

 #### Structure of original data

+The original data has been captured on a number of 30 subjects who have been video taped while performing one of six activities.
+The accelerometer and gyroscope data within their Samsung smart phone has been sampled and preprocessed as described in detail in the "README.txt" of the original data set.
+During the study the 30 subjects had been separated in two groups - a training and a test group.
+In the present exercise both groups are merged.

-The original data folder already contains two kinds of data:
+In summary, the original data folder already contains three types of data:

-1. The raw data from the accelerometer and gyroscopes, all txt files stored in the subfolder "Intertial signals"
+1. Preprocessed raw data from the accelerometers and gyroscopes; those files are available for the train and test data. and stored in the subfolder subfolder 'Intertial signals' within the folders 'train' and "test", respectively.
+Files are available for three dimensions labeled X, Y, and Z and are carry names such as 'total_acc_x_train.txt', 'body_acc_x_train.txt' and 'body_gyro_x_train.txt'.

 2. Derived data sets with a 561 feature vector extracted for each observation.

-A number of 30 subjects have been video taped while performing one of six activities.
+	- 'train/X_train.txt': Training set with 7352 observations of a 561-element feature list.
+	- 'train/y_train.txt': Training labels with the actity ID for the 7352 observations.
+	- 'train/subject_train.txt': Training subject ID, linking the subject to each of the 7352 observations.
+	- 'test/X_test.txt': Test set with 2947 observations of a 561-element feature list.
+	- 'test/y_test.txt': Test labels with the actity ID for the 2947 observations.
+	- 'test/subject_test.txt': Test subject ID, linking the subject to each of the 2947 observations.

+3. Explanatory files
+	- 'README.txt'
+	- 'features_info.txt': Shows information about the variables used on the feature vector.
+	- 'features.txt': List of all features.
+	- 'activity_labels.txt': Links the class labels with their activity name.

 The present exercise treats the derived feature list as the new raw data, reading it into R and reshaping it into a tidy data set which contains summary statistics, summarized over subject and activity.
-(This is possible since each subject has performed each activity multiple times.
-In the original data set the individual observations are still kept separate.)
+(This is possible since data from each subject has been split into several time windows such that multiple observations are available for each subject-activity combination.
+In the original data set those individual samples are kept separate.)

-During the original study the 30 subjects had been separated in two groups - a training and a test group.
-In the present exercise both groups are recombined.
-More specifically, there are two folders called "train" and "test" which contain equally structured files.
-Both folders contain
+Within the original data, there are two folders called "train" and "test" which contain equally structured files, as described under point 2 above.

-1. A 561-feature vector with time and frequency domain variables.
-2. Its activity label.
-3. An identifier of the subject who carried out the experiment.

 The length of each of the three files is identical and corresponds to the number of observations in the respective group.
 There were 2947 observations from 9 subjects performing 6 activities for the test group, and 7352 observations from 21 subjects performing the same 6 activities in the training group.
-On average there were 57 observations for each subject-activity combination.
+On average there were 57 individual observations (corresponding to one of the sampled time-windows) for each subject-activity combination.

+####Reference
+The dataset has originally been published in the following publication [1]

+[1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+A Public Domain Dataset for Human Activity Recognition Using Smartphones.
+21th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning, ESANN 2013.
+Bruges, Belgium 24-26 April 2013.